Rosine Guiterman: Early life

 Guiterman was born Rosine Lion in London in 1886 and came to Australia with her family in 1893.
 She matriculated from high school and enrolled in Arts at Sydney University.
 She had a great love of Shakespeare's plays, this love having been instilled in her since early childhood by her mother.
 Her interest in Shakespeare came to the notice of Sir Mungo MacCallum, Sydney University's foundation Professor of Modern Language and Literature, and he inspired her to a lifetime study of Shakespeare.
 She graduated with a Bachelor of Arts degree in 1908.

-In 1911, she gained her Master of Arts degree in English, having achieved considerable prominence as a poet.
-Indeed, her poem "Sic Vos Non Vobis" (Thus do ye, but not for yourselves) won the coveted Sydney University Prize for English verse.
-She was the first woman to achieve this distinction.
+She obtained a Master of Arts degree in English in 1911.
+Her poetry found much success.
+She was the first woman to win the Sydney University Prize for English Verse with her poem "Sic Vos Non Vobis" (Thus do ye, but not for yourselves).

-While at Sydney University she was very active in student activities, particularly in the Dramatic Society which gave her the skills which she would put to good use in her later commitment to theatre in Sydney.
+"While at Sydney University she was very active in student activities, particularly in the Dramatic Society which gave her the skills which she would put to good use in her later commitment to theatre in Sydney.
 She also joined the Sydney University Women's Social Service Society and served on its committee from 1908 to 1910, being secretary from 1908 to 1909.
 In May 1909 she was instrumental in the Society and helped found the Sydney University Settlement which continues to provide social welfare services in the Chippendale and South Sydney area.
 This was an early indication of her strong commitment to social causes that was to be such an important part of her later life.
-It was in this period she became a close friend of the Australian feminist Jessie Street and other early social activists.
+It was in this period she became a close friend of the Australian feminist Jessie Street and other early social activists."